 Rhododendrons are also an impressive addition that would give your garden a fairy look.
 If taken care of well these plants will reward you with long-lasting continuous blooming from mid-spring to mid-autumn.

 Rhododendrons can be found in a wide variety of different sorts, colors, shapes, and sizes.
 The most common types bloom in purple, pink, burgundy and red.
 Some sorts can grow significantly and reach up to 14 m height, so keep this in mind when you select the sort and choose the location of planting in your garden.

 This flower grows best when planted in a place with partial shade which can protect it from direct sunlight and burning.
 Rhododendrons are sensitive to extreme weather conditions (too hot or too cold), so if you live in an area with heavy winter, you might plant it in a big pot and move it indoors for this period.

 Growth and care tips would depend on the specific sort chosen.
-For more information about this plant, visit our guide here.
+For more information about this plant, visit our guide how to grow Rhododendrons.

 These attention-catchers can be found in many colors, blooming periods, height, and shapes.
 The flower is usually ball-shaped and placed on the top of a tall stain and thus, can be used as cut flowers and a part of vase floral decorations.

 The size of the flowers can reach up to 10 inches.
 The leaves of the alliums are usually long which contributes to the beauty of this plant.
 Alliums bloom in late spring or early summer and prefer partial shade, average watering, and well-drained soil.

 If taken care of well this climbing bush will reward you with blossoms from late spring to late autumn.
 It reminds people of exotic islands and sunny destinations.
 It is one of the most beautiful climbing bushes you can have in your garden.